albertoventurini/graphdb-intellij-plugin/README.md

 The plugin depends on JDK17 and the latest release of IntelliJ.
 Please make sure you have those installed on your machine.

-Moreover, if you plan on making changes to a grammar or lexer files, you also need to install the [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) IntelliJ plugin.
+If you plan on making changes to a grammar or lexer files, you may find it useful to install the [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) IntelliJ plugin.
+This is not required but nice to have.

 ### Build instructions

-First, you need to generate the lexer and parser classes.
-Please follow the instructions at [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) in order to do that.

-After that, the plugin can be built with the following Gradle command:
+The plugin can be built with the following Gradle command:

 ```shell
 ./gradlew :graph-database-plugin:buildPlugin